CORE-Robotics-Lab/Cross_Loss_Influence_Functions/cross_loss_influence/README.md

 ```
 This file is explicitly ignored in the `.gitignore`.

 Requirements are listed within `requirements.txt`.
-For only the MoG experiments, you will likely only need the usual scientific computing packages (numpy, scipy, pytorch, etc).
+For only the MoG experiments, you will likely only need the usual scientific computing packages (numpy, scipy, pytorch, scikit-learn, etc.).
 For the WEAT/Sci-Fi experiments, you may need mat2vec which you can get [here](https://github.com/materialsintelligence/mat2vec).
 Follow the entire installation guide before coming back here and running the remainder of your pip install.

 For the pip install, navigate to the parent directory of this (`Cross_Loss_Influence_Functions/`) and run:
 ```